-Ever-so-often, there comes a marketing campaign that blows the world apart.
-Not so much for raising controversy (looking at you, Pepsi), but because of the sheer genius behind the ideas.
-There’s a lot to be learnt from the kinds of mind-popping campaigns companies like Google and GoPro can piece together.
-Aside from throwing money at the problem, these companies were able to come up with videos that changed the way we look at video marketing.
+Ever-so-often, a marketing campaign comes around and sets the world on fire.
+We’re not talking about the polarizing campaigns (looking at you, Pepsi and Gillette), that often are more damaging than beneficial to their brand.
+Rather, the campaigns we are talking about are ones that capture our imagination with ideas that are nothing short of sheer genius.
+There’s a lot to be learned from the kinds of mind-popping campaigns companies like Google and GoPro can piece together.
+Aside from throwing money at the problem, these companies were able to come up with videos that changed the way we look at video marketing as a whole.

 Android: Friends Furever

 Friends Furever was a short marketing campaign run by Google to promote its Android subsidiary.
 It was so successful that by the end of the year, it was shared over 6 million times, making it the most shared video of 2015.